naveengoyal1503/autoplugin-ai/plugins/AffiliateTrack_Pro/README.md

 # AffiliateTrack Pro

-A powerful WordPress plugin for managing affiliate links, tracking clicks and conversions, and monetizing your content through affiliate marketing.
+Advanced affiliate link tracking and performance analytics plugin for WordPress.

 ## Features

-- **Affiliate Link Management**: Create, organize, and manage all affiliate links from a single dashboard
+- **Link Management**: Create and manage unlimited affiliate links with custom slugs
-- **Click Tracking**: Automatically track every click on your affiliate links
+- **Click Tracking**: Monitor every click with detailed information including IP, user agent, and referrer
-- **Conversion Monitoring**: Track conversions and revenue generated from each link
+- **Conversion Tracking**: Track conversions and commission earnings for each link
-- **Short URL Generation**: Generate clean, short URLs for your affiliate links (e.g., yoursite.com/go/linkname)
+- **Analytics Dashboard**: View comprehensive analytics with conversion rates and earnings reports
+- **Shortcode Support**: Easy integration with `[affiliate_link slug="your-slug"]`
-- **Revenue Analytics**: Comprehensive dashboard showing total clicks, conversions, and revenue
+- **Real-time Statistics**: Track total clicks, conversions, earnings, and active links
-- **Shortcode Support**: Use [affiliate_link code="link_code" text="Click Here"] to embed links anywhere
-- **User-Friendly Interface**: Intuitive admin interface for managing all your affiliate campaigns
-- **Performance Reports**: Detailed statistics for each affiliate link
+- **Database Storage**: All data stored securely in WordPress database
-- **Freemium Model**: Basic features free, premium analytics available
+- **Premium Plans**: Freemium model with advanced features in premium tier

 ## Installation

-1. Download the plugin or extract it to your `/wp-content/plugins/` directory
+1. Upload the plugin folder to `/wp-content/plugins/`
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the WordPress admin panel
-3. Navigate to 'AffiliateTrack' in the admin menu to start managing your links
+3. Navigate to AffiliateTrack Pro in the admin menu

 ## Setup

-1. After activation, go to **AffiliateTrack > Settings**
+1. Go to **AffiliateTrack Pro > My Links** to create your first affiliate link
-2. Configure your tracking preferences
+2. Enter the link slug (URL-friendly identifier)
-3. Create your first affiliate link from **AffiliateTrack > Links**
+3. Paste your affiliate URL
-4. Copy the generated short link and share it on your site
+4. Enter the program name and commission rate
+5. Click "Add Link"

 ## Usage

-### Creating an Affiliate Link

-1. Click **Add New Link** in the Links section
-2. Enter the affiliate link name
-3. Paste your full affiliate URL
-4. Optionally customize the short code (or auto-generate one)
-5. Save and copy your short link

-### Using Shortcodes

-Embed affiliate links directly in your posts and pages:

-[affiliate_link code="amazon-book" text="Buy This Book on Amazon"]
+### Adding Links to Posts/Pages

+Use the shortcode in your content:

+[affiliate_link slug="your-link-slug"]

-### Viewing Statistics
+### Viewing Analytics

+- Go to **AffiliateTrack Pro > Analytics** to see performance metrics
+- Track clicks, conversions, and earnings per program
+- Monitor conversion rates in real-time

+### Dashboard

-The main dashboard displays:
+The main dashboard shows:
 - Total clicks across all links
-- Total conversions
+- Number of conversions
-- Total revenue generated
+- Total earnings

-Click into individual links to see detailed performance metrics.

-## Benefits for Monetization

-- **Track ROI**: Know exactly which affiliate links are performing
+- Active affiliate links count

-- **Optimize Campaigns**: See which products/services convert best
-- **Professional Appearance**: Clean short links look better than long affiliate URLs
+## Monetization Model

+**Free Features**:
-- **Easy Management**: Centralized control of all affiliate relationships
+- Unlimited affiliate links
-- **Revenue Growth**: Better tracking leads to better optimization and higher earnings

-## Premium Features (Coming Soon)
+- Basic click tracking
+- Dashboard statistics
+- Shortcode support

+**Premium Features** ($9.99/month):
-- Advanced analytics with graphs and trends
+- Advanced analytics and reports
-- A/B testing for link text and placement
-- Bulk link import
-- Custom link parameters
-- Email reports
-- API access
+- API access for third-party integrations
+- White-label reporting
+- Email notifications for conversions
+- CSV export functionality

 ## Requirements

 - WordPress 5.0 or higher
 - PHP 7.2 or higher
-- MySQL 5.6 or higher
+- MySQL 5.7 or higher

 ## Support

-For support and feature requests, visit our website or contact support@affiliatetrackpro.com
+For questions or issues, visit our documentation or contact support through the plugin dashboard.

-## License

-GPL2 - See LICENSE file for details